 Under the No Action Alternative, there would be no changes to the amount of current training exercises at Fort Drum.
-The 10th CAB's routine flight training and mission activities within the defined LFA and the

-10th SBDE training activities would stay the same.
+The 10th CAB's routine flight training and mission activities within the defined LFA and the 10th SBDE training activities would stay the same.
 Training rates (number and frequency of sorties within a given time period) would remain essentially unchanged.
-Current, limited off-post training exercises using temporary off-post locations to support training scenarios, training aids, and temporary sustainment sites during large-scale training exercises would continue.
+Current, limited and small off-post training exercises using temporary off-post locations to support leader development and skills training scenarios, use of training aids (such as on-board training devices and hand held emitters), and temporary sustainment sites (such as food/water supply and fuel points) that occur during on-post large-scale training exercises would continue.
 This Alternative does not fully satisfy the purpose and need for the Proposed Action.